giftmbanda/linear-data-structure/README.md

-# linear-data-structure implimentaion with Java
+# linear-data-structure implementation with Java